 [ Essays on the Origin of Angiosperms ]

-Molecular coevolution of insect and seed plant developmental tool kits and cis-regulatory modules (CRMs) might explain diversification in Paleozoic seed plant lineages, origin of the flower, and the origin of angiosperms and coevolution with early holometabolous insects.
+Molecular coevolution of insect and seed plant developmental tool kits, cis-regulatory modules (CRMs), and gene-regulatory networks (GRNs), might explain diversification in Paleozoic seed plant lineages, evo-devo of short- [spur-] shoots and flowers, origin of angiosperms, and paleobiology of insect mutualisms.

 Were insect and shrub coevolutionary compartments of the late Paleozoic hypoxic icehouse and later hot house, venues of the first angiosperms? ...
 ORIGIN OF ANGIOSPERMS

 Pteridosperms might not constitute the "backbone of seed-plant phylogeny."
 Rather, the "lineage" could suffer spinal bifida ...
 PALEOBOTANY OF ANGIOSPERM ORIGINS

 Studies of the genomic landscape of Amborella trichopoda are probably unhelpful in discerning angiosperm stem groups of Permo-triassic times and places, proving intergeneric hybridization in ancient zones of sympatry, and elucidating reproductive mechanisms leading to allopolyploid formation and dispersal of hybrid offspring.

 Consequently, a growing body of biochemical and morphological evidence suggests that cones and flowers are reproductive short shoots.
 Fertile spur shoots are demonstrably ancient organs known from Permo-carboniferous seed plant fossils.
 Further, molecular phylogenetic studies of homeodomain proteins and transcription factors (TFs) posit deep conservation of cone and floral CRMs, GRNs, auxin-based polarity networks, efflux carriers, and PINs.